Ideals, Varieties, and Algorithms

 Exercise

 Def.
-Ideal of Variety
+Ideal Variety

 Let V \subseteq \mathbb{F}^n be a (affine) variety, then we define the ideal (of) variety V as